How to Make A Career Change When You’re Fed Up With Your Job

 It wasn’t easy but it was sooooooooo worth it.

 I use mind mapping for all my goals now.
 Business and personal.
 And it works.
-Put your vision board away.
+You can certainly use your vision board if you prefer but honestly, I think a white board and mind mapping are so much more effective.

 - decide you are ready for a career change